KSP-KOS/KOS/doc/source/language/flow.rst

 CHOOSE (Ternary operator)
 -------------------------

-An expression that evalualtes to one of two choices depending on a conditional check:
+An expression that evaluates to one of two choices depending on a conditional check:

    CHOOSE expression1 IF condition ELSE expression2